Brenda Hawks, PhD

 Assistant DirectorOffice: Counseling Center

 Stephanie received her doctorate in clinical psychology from George Mason University in Fairfax, Virginia and has been working in college counseling for more than 12 years.
 Stephanie is an engaged and collaborative therapist, working with students to increase self-awareness, positive coping, and healthy relationships.
 She has particular interests in grief and loss, parental divorce, childhood abuse, and working with LGBTQ or other multicultural students.
-Stephanie also co-facilitates the Develop U initiative, Peer Education program, and routinely conducts wellness programs on campus.
-In her personal life, Stephanie enjoys spending time running and being with her family.
+Stephanie also facilitates counseling groups, including Living with Loss and Let's Talk About It (for LGBTQ students).
+In addition, she enjoys and routinely conducts a variety of wellness programs on campus.
+In her personal life, Stephanie enjoys spending time reading, running, and being with her family.

 Stephanie S. Brodeur, CRC, LRC